 A manicured triumph only the boldest can pull off, this ruler line of bristle – no wider than a bootlace and with lots of space above – suggests a superior, roguish twinkle.

 Memorable wearers: Clark Gable, Errol Flynn, Brad Pitt in Inglourious Basterds.

 Salvador Dalí's art and mustache remain iconic.

-This quirkily enhanced Pencil combines a thin body with steeply curved, pointed ends.
-Best complemented with wide-open eyes and archly raised eyebrows.
+This quirkily enhanced Pencil, not to be confused with the Fu Manchu, combines a thin body with steeply curved, pointed ends grown from well-kept long hair.
+A thin mustache with substantial personality, the pencil mustache is best complemented with wide-open eyes and archly raised eyebrows.